CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-3.md

 1. Provide the name for the file as `azure_search_tool.py`.

 1. Once created, add the following code snippet to configure a search tool for your agent.

+   > **Purpose of the AzureSearchTool:**
+   > - The `AzureSearchTool` acts as an **async, MCP-style retrieval tool** that allows agents to query an Azure Cognitive Search index.
+   > - It provides factual, grounded context snippets that can be injected into agent reasoning, enabling Retrieval-Augmented Generation (RAG) patterns in enterprise agent workflows.

+   ---

+   > **Environment-Based and Secure Configuration:**
+   > - The tool reads the Azure Search endpoint, API key, and index name directly from environment variables.
+   > - This approach avoids hard-coded secrets, supports multiple environments (dev/test/prod), and aligns with enterprise security best practices.

+   ---

+   > **Async Search Execution (Core Capability):**
+   > - The `search()` method performs an asynchronous POST request to the Azure Search REST API using `aiohttp`.
+   > - It retrieves the top-matching documents for a query and intelligently extracts meaningful content fields (`content`, `text`, or `description`) to construct a consolidated context response.

+   ---

+   > **Clean and Agent-Friendly Output:**
+   > - Retrieved document snippets are normalized and concatenated into a single string response.
+   > - This format is optimized for agent consumption, making it easy to pass search results directly into prompts or agent reasoning flows.

+   ---

+   > **Built-in Health Check for Diagnostics:**
+   > - The `health_check()` method validates connectivity to the Azure Search service and index availability.
+   > - It returns structured status information, making it suitable for monitoring, diagnostics, or startup validation in production systems.

+   ---

+   > **Standalone Testing and Validation Mode:**
+   > - The file includes a `main()` function that allows the tool to be run independently.
+   > - It loads environment variables, performs a health check, and executes sample search queries, enabling quick verification before integrating the tool into agent pipelines.

+   ---

+   > **Foundation for RAG-Enabled Multi-Agent Systems:**
+   > - When integrated with Planner and Specialist agents, this tool enables grounded responses based on indexed enterprise data.
+   > - It forms a critical building block for scalable, trustworthy, and context-aware agentic AI solutions.

    ```python
    import os